 – Develop exchange and collaborative ventures with similar initiatives nationally and internationally

-– Promote the centrality of culture in local, regional, national and international policy-making.
+– Promote the centrality of arts, social justice and sustainability in local, regional, national and international policy-making.